director, Academy of Ideas; panellist, BBC Radio 4's Moral Maze; author, I Find That Offensive

-Claire Fox is the director of the Institute of Ideas, which she established to create a public space where ideas can be contested without constraint.
-She convenes the yearly Battle of Ideas festival and initiated The Institute of Ideas Debating Matters Competition) for sixth-formers.
+Claire Fox is the director of the Academy of Ideas, which she established to create a public space where ideas can be contested without constraint.
+She convenes the yearly Battle of Ideas festival and initiated The Academy of Ideas Debating Matters Competition) for sixth-formers.
 She also co-founded the IoI’s residential summer school The Academy, with the aim to demonstrate ‘university as it should be’.

 She is a panelist on BBC Radio 4’s The Moral Maze and is regularly invited to comment on developments in culture, education, media and free speech issues on TV and radio programmes in the UK such as Newsnight and Any Questions?
 Claire is a columnist for TES (Times Education Supplement) and MJ (Municipal Journal).
 She is author of a new book on free speech, entitled I Find That Offensive (Biteback) and No Strings Attached!
 Why arts funding should say no to instrumentalism (Arts&Business).